peanutsandwich/userspace-utils/README.md

     val - The value to write (if writing, or empty if reading)
 ~~~~

+Note, this is not intended to provide access to BARs or anything like that.
+See https://github.com/billfarrow/pcimem for a tool that will accomplish this.

 ## IO
 A tool to read/write IO space